aws-quickstart/cdk-eks-blueprints/docs/ci-cd.md

 To accomplish this, the EKS SSP - Reference Solution leverages the [`Pipelines`](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html) CDK module.
 This module makes it trivial to create Continuous Delivery (CD) pipelines via CodePipeline that are responsible for deploying and updating your infrastructure.

-Additionally, the the EKS SSP - Reference Solution leverages the GitHub integration that the `Pipelines` CDK module provides in order to integrate our pipelines with GitHub.
+Additionally, the EKS SSP - Reference Solution leverages the GitHub integration that the `Pipelines` CDK module provides in order to integrate our pipelines with GitHub.
 The end result is that any new configuration pushed to a GitHub repository containing our CDK will be automatically deployed.

 ## Creating a pipeline